What’s new.Product updates, data notes, and improvements for applicants using CRI during the cycle.

 Peak Submission Month

-In Application Pipeline -> Timing, the Peak Submission Month chart shows the most common CASAA submission month each cycle, making it easier to see whether accepted applicants are submitting earlier than in previous years.
+In Application Pipeline then Timing, the Peak Submission Month chart shows the most common CASAA submission month each cycle, making it easier to see whether accepted applicants are submitting earlier than in previous years.

 Applicant Background now has a Trends tab with a Demographic Trends panel for reapplicant, nontraditional, research, and minority percentages by cycle.